Fourier Extension Based on Weighted Generalized Inverse: Numerical realization based on uniform sampling

 \subsection{Discretization based on uniform sampling}

-Selecting different discrete nodes will affect the discrete accuracy of the operator $\mathcal{F}_N$, thus having a substantial impact on the calculation results.
-Previous work distinguishes between uniform sampling, and an optimal sampling set called mapped symmetric Chebychev nodes \cite{adcock2014resolution}.
-In this paper, we focus on the case where the sampling points are uniform:
+The choice of sampling nodes has a significant impact on the discrete accuracy of the operator $\mathcal{F}$ and, consequently, on the overall approximation quality.
+Existing studies distinguish between uniform sampling and certain optimal sampling strategies, such as mapped symmetric Chebyshev nodes \cite{adcock2014resolution}.
+In the present work, we focus on the uniform sampling setting, which is computationally simple and widely used in practice.